hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-sys-ip 212.42.76.210

-The function for deleting a system ip.
+This function for deleting a system ip.
 It does not allow to delete first ip on interface and do not allow to delete ip which is used by a web domain.

 *******************************************************************